Jobin-Nelson/.dotfiles/playground/post_install/arch_notes.md

 ## Screensharing

 - It is hard to screen share on wayland, switch to X11 to solve this issue
-- `sudo vim /etc/gdm/custom.conf`: uncomment the line "#WaylandEnable = False"
+- `sudoedit /etc/gdm/custom.conf`: uncomment the line "#WaylandEnable = False"
 - Restart to switch to X11